 Compensation Gaps Among Top Executives: Evidence of Tournament Incentives or Productivity Differentials?

-We explore the determinants of the compensation gaps between the CEO and other senior executives by comparing two competing theories based on optimal contracting, namely tournament theory and productivity theory.
-We find little evidence that firms design their executive compensation policies in manner consistent with tournament theory.
-Our strongest evidence against tournament theory is found when a succession contest is most likely to occur, such as prior to CEO turnovers and CEO retirements in particular, and also in firms that are most likely to conduct a contest for selecting their next CEO.
+We explore the determinants of compensation gaps between a firm’s CEO and its other top executives, and compare the ability of two competing optimal contracting theories, namely tournament theory and productivity theory, to explain the cross sectional variability in these gaps across firms.
+We find little evidence that firms design their executive compensation policies in a manner consistent with tournament theory.
+Our strongest evidence against tournament theory is from firms most likely to conduct tournament contests for selecting CEOs, which is prior to CEO turnovers, especially planned retirements, and in industries where firm-specific human capital is high.
 Empirically, we find that tournament predictions have weak explanatory power in these samples.
-In contrast, we find substantial evidence that executive compensation is strongly linked to measures of senior executive productivity, and that productivity differentials among senior executives explain a large part of firm compensation gaps.
+In contrast, we find robust evidence that compensation is strongly linked to senior executives’ productivity measures, and that productivity differences among executives explain a large part of the cross sectional and time series variability in firm compensation gaps.

 Keywords: compensation gap, executive compensation, tournament, productivity, agency theory